The 4 Best Heated Hand Massagers for Arthritis & Carpal Tunnel

 When I tried it with the full 15-minute treatment, I felt that the heated air compression massage feels like someone is squeezing MY palms and fingers with warm hands.
 It sent a wave of relaxation in my entire body.
 The vibration was gentle but noticeable.

-The device is powerful, and we couldn’t go all the way to level 5 because it would have been too painful.
+The device is powerful, and I couldn’t go all the way to level 5 because it would have been too painful.

 The heat feature is warm enough, but for people who like it hotter, a thin glove can increase the heat level and also serve as a barrier in case the massage is too aggressive.

-I also love the bonus acupressure rings you get with this unit.
+I also love the bonus acupressure rings you get with this unit on Amazon.

 They allow you to work on your fingers and stimulate them and feel good to use.